Accepting SNAP at your farmers markets or farm can bring new customers.

 Note: The Healthy Incentives Program (HIP) is not signing up new farmers at this time.
 Farms and Farmers Markets can still get authorized to accept SNAP benefits by following the instructions below.

 Wireless Equipment to Process SNAP for farmers and farmers markets at www.MySNAPEBTEquipment.com.
 Please note - the equipment provided througn www.MySNAPEBTEquipment.com does not process HIP.

 Landline Devices: No-cost land line devices that process SNAP and HIP are available through the Department of Transitional Assistance.
 Analog phone line and electricity are needed.

 How do I become a SNAP Retailer?

-b.
-Complete the application to the best of your ability, and note any sections you have questions but leave blank.
-An FNS staff person will contact you to resolve any questions.
+Complete the application to the best of your ability.
+If you have questions on any section, leave it blank and an FNS staff person will contact you to resolve it.

 Scan and email all additional requested documentation directly to Debbie Crosby at FNS, Debbie.Crosby@fns.usda.gov to expedite your application.

 If you prefer to mail (much slower process), USDA Food & Nutrition Service, Suite FO-16, 3101 Park Center Drive, Alexandria, VA 22302.

 Learn more about how SNAP and HIP work in your community, and find a list of your local HIP Retailers.